Cataract Dam: Description

 The water from Cataract Dam is discharged as required into the Cataract River downstream to Broughton's Pass.
 There it is diverted by another weir into Cataract Tunnel, 2 mi long, (the first structure of the Upper Canal) by which it is conveyed to Prospect Reservoir.

 Associated with the Dam is the Cataract Dam Official Quarters, situated close to the dam wall at the northern end.
 This single-storey, Federation Queen Anne style house was built in 1910 for the use of Water Board staff during construction of the dam.
 It is built of ashlar sandstone masonry quarried on the site and features a verandah at the front with elaborate timber posts with curved quadrant brackets, a vertical slatted balustrade and pediment gable over the main entrance way.
 When built, the house contained a board room, offices, four bedrooms and a kitchen.
 Over the years, it has provided accommodation for inspecting officers and important visitors.
 It is still used by SCA and can now provide sleeping accommodation for twelve people.
 It is open to the public for holiday rental.
 The gardens around the house are landscaped lawns with garden beds edged with sandstone.
 Also made of sandstone is a detached garage, refurbished and converted to a conference hall.
 There are two amenity blocks, also of sandstone masonry featuring castellated parapets and a tennis court stands at the rear of the lawn.
 Surrounding the garden is a castellated sandstone fence with decorative entrance posts.

 A further three sandstone cottages are located to the east of the Dam.
 These staff cottages were built to identical designs with minor detail differences and have corrugated-iron clad, multi-gabled roofs.
 There is a substantial brick house dating from the 1950s/60s located between the cottages and the Official Quarters, which is single-storied with a terracotta tiled hipped and gabled roof.
 It is a simple bungalow form with timber casement and sash windows and has a separate garage with attached living quarters at the rear of the main building.

 The public area surrounding the dam is maintained and a large picnic area, shelter sheds, fireplaces and playground area are provided amongst attractive gardens.
-The site contains many intact elements of the early 20th century landscape design scheme (1910s-1920s?): walling; ornamental gardens (layout and plantings - including Cryptomeria, Stenocarpus, Cupressus, Pinus, Podocarpus, Liquidambar, Jacaranda and Phoenix); structures, especially those echoing aspects of the dam wall parapet construction (e.g. castellated walling elsewhere on site and gate piers); various residences & associated gardens; garden structures such as the cement faux-log bridge near the dam wall; various sculpted cement grottoes; and propagation structures doubling as bushhouses and/or greenhouses.
+The site contains many intact elements of the early 20th century landscape design scheme (1910s-1920s?): walling; ornamental gardens (layout and plantings - including Cryptomeria, Stenocarpus, Cupressus, Pinus, Podocarpus, Liquidambar, Jacaranda and Phoenix); structures, especially those echoing aspects of the dam wall parapet construction (e.g. castellated walling elsewhere on site and gate piers); various residences & associated gardens; garden structures such as the cement faux-log bridge near the dam wall; various sculpted cement grottoes; and propagation structures doubling as bush-houses and/or greenhouses.
 In the broader landscape context, the visual catchment associated with the site is extensive and scenically impressive.

 The Conservation Management Plan outlines the key elements and their individual significance assessments.